amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 The complexity is partially driven by the hackish nature of the project, but partially it is also the nature of the beast: compiler plugins are hard, and Java syntax and its AST are not trivial, either.
+Not to mention the need for Project Lombok to inter-operate with IDE (somehow, Java programming is unthinkable without an IDE these days).

 Either way, the takeaway is the same: even though Lombok’s annotations are super-useful (I firmly belong to that camp), their implementation is not for the faint of heart.
 Developers are unlikely to casually add them on the day to day basis the way they do in Lisp,